ssslaad/SwiggyClone/README.md

 # NamasteReact

 # Topics
-CDNs, CORS, React, ReactDOM, Props, NPM, Bundler (webpack, babel, parcel), Transitive dependencies, package.json and package-lock.json file, node_modules
+CDNs, CORS, React, ReactDOM, Props, NPM, Bundler (webpack, babel, parcel), Transitive dependencies, package.json and package-lock.json file, node_modules, jsx, React Components, Component Composition, Cross-site scripting attacks (XSS),

 # About
 1. React - Is a Library, not a framework.
 So we can use React in our existing apps whereever we need, no need to create an entire app from scratch using React.